Robert Sheffey: Power in prayer

+Sheffey's contemporaries agreed that although “he was the most powerful man in prayer…he couldn't preach a lick.”
+He would take a text and never return to it, and his preaching consisted largely of relating personal experiences.
+Nevertheless, as the Methodist preacher George C. Rankin recalled in his memoirs, although Sheffey “acted more like a crazy man than otherwise,” he “was wonderful in a meeting.
+He would stir the people, crowd the mourner's bench with crying penitents and have genuine conversions by the score.”

 Final years

 Eliza Sheffey died in September 1896.
 Sheffey continued his ministry as he was physically able, but he eventually suffered intensely from rheumatism.
 Invited by his son to join him in Lynchburg, Sheffey preferred to stay away from cities and remain in rural Giles County.
 He died at the home of a friend, Aurelius Vest, a farmer, coffin builder, and country undertaker, near White Gate on August 30, 1902.
 He is buried in Wesley Chapel Cemetery (off Sheffey Memorial Road) in Trigg.
 On his monument are the words, "The poor were sorry when he died."

 The Sheffey legend

 After Sheffey's death, his son, Edward, expressed an interest in writing (or in having written) a biography of his father.
 However, Edward died before any work was done.
 In 1935, Willard Sanders Barbery, a Methodist minister in Bluefield, Virginia compiled a book of stories he had collected about Sheffey, which a scholar of religion has called an unusual work "published in orthodoxy's hinterlands which gives full play to the tenets of folk religion," a pseudo-biography based on oral sources that indicate "the tenacity of the folk memory as well as its appropriation of what orthodoxy would regard as unedifying if not heretical."

 In 1974, Jess Carr (1930–1990), published a “biographical novel," a project, he said, that had partially been inspired by seeing what he assumed was a funeral being conducted in the Wesley Chapel Cemetery but which a local storekeeper assured him was regular visitation to Sheffey's grave, “all the time, year-round.”
 A Virginia state historical marker has been placed near the grave, and in 1979 a Sheffey Memorial Camp Meeting was organized that met annually in Trigg into the 21st century.
 In 1977, Unusual Films, the cinema division of Bob Jones University, released a feature-length film, Sheffey, with a script based on Carr's novel.